stanulilic/stanleyulili.com-old/_posts/2019-09-16-how-to-set-up-eslint-globally-with-vscode.md

  teaser: /assets/images/posts/2019-09-16-setup-eslint-global-vscode/featured-image.jpg
 feature_image: /assets/images/posts/2019-09-16-setup-eslint-global-vscode/featured-image.jpg
 featured_image_alt: featured-image
-excerpt: In this tutorial, we are going to install and set up ESLint globally Airbnb Style Guide and then set it up to work with  VSCode
+excerpt: In this tutorial, we are going to install and set up ESLint globally with Airbnb Style Guide, and then set it up to work with  VSCode

 categories:
  - Javascript